kimsand123/Semesterprojekt/README.md

 ** Semesterprojekt **

-This is a distributed system of the GolfQuiz game.
+This is a distributed system of the GolfQuis game.

 The different folders is different projects, with each instance of the distributed system.

 * Clients
+	- AdminSite
+	- Console
-	- TODO
+	- MobileApp
 * Servers
+	- AuthService
+	- DatabaseService
-	- TODO
+	- GameService

 Made by:
+Kim Bossen (s163290)
 Niklaes Jacobsen (s160198)
-Kim Bossen (s163290)
 Sebastian Stokkebro (s170423)